redcountryroad/OSCP-shortsheet/README.md

 ```

 5. DnsAdmins to DomainAdmin
-- Detection: 'whoami /groups' -> see if DnsAdmins are in the groups
+- Detection: `whoami /groups` -> see if DnsAdmins are in the groups
 - Exploitation: as member of the DnsAdmins group can run the DLL file with elevated privileges.
 To exploit that privilege, we need to craft a malicious DLL file, transfer the dll via SMB, stop and start DNS service.
 ```
 #on kali